Circuit Theory for Chemical Reaction Networks: Formal Circuit Theory

-Equation~\eqref{eq:rate_eq_ct_app} satisfies the chemical equivalent of Kirchhoff’s laws in electrical circuits.
+Equation~\eqref{eq:rate_eq_ct_app} satisfies the chemical equivalent of Kirchhoff’s laws in electrical circuits (whose specific expressions for the CRN in Fig.~\ref{fig:modularization}b are reported in Sec.~\ref{sub:kirchhoff}).
 The chemical equivalent of \textit{Kirchhoff’s current law} is the condition that the sum of all the currents (both effective and exchange) affecting the concentration of each terminal species vanishes at steady state (denoted by the overline):

 The chemical equivalent of \textit{Kirchhoff’s voltage law} is the condition that the sum of the variations of the Gibbs free energy along each internal cycle of $\matSeff$ vanishes: